 The Origin — Why This Exists

-- Someone submits or we discover a group.
+- Someone submits a group, or we find one.
 Sources include user submissions, forums, and community referrals through our add-group form.

-- A real human reviews it.
+- A person reviews it.
 We check the group name, category, and country.
-The invite link is pinged to confirm it's active before it goes anywhere near the live site.
+The invite link is tested to confirm it is active before the listing goes live.

 Saad Tariq